 You can now run the project to test your implementation.
 You can create new rectangles and circles, move and rotate them to observe the corresponding collision information.

-You have finally completed the narrow phase collision detection implementation and can begin examine the motions of these rigid shapes.
+You have finally completed the narrow phase collision detection implementation and can begin to examine the motions of these rigid shapes.